Schulich Research Opportunities Program

 Note: If for unforeseen circumstances the research project cannot be completed within 18 months, an opportunity will be provided for the student and the faculty member to submit a request to the Committee for an extension providing satisfactory reasons and a revised budget.

-Application Submission: To apply, submit 1 ORIGINAL, and also email one PDF copy (to email@example.com) of the complete application package to the Schulich Research Office (RRI 1240) by 4:00 pm on January 14, 2013.
+Application Submission: To apply, please submit one electronic PDF copy of your complete application via email to the Schulich Research Office (RRI 1240) at email@example.com by 4:00pm on Friday, January 31th, 2014.

 Adjudication Process: Applications will be adjudicated by Schulich's SRTP Committee, with assistance from additional faculty members.